 The Company utilizes royalty agreements with individuals and entities to provide compensation for items relating to developed products, websites and emails provided to our associates.
-The Company paid royalties of \$0.1 million for each of the years ended December 31, 2020 and December 31, 2019, respectively.
+The Company paid royalties of less than \$0.1 million for each of the years ended December 31, 2022 and 2021.